Like a Fool

 The Fool is a card of new beginnings, opportunity and potential…Even though you don’t know exactly where you are going, you are being called to commit yourself and follow your heart, no matter how crazy this leap of faith might seem to you.
 Now is a time when you need to trust where the Universe is taking you. - Biddy Tarot

-When I launched the Election Year Support Group for white women that I’m leading throughout 2024, I knew that - as females, prone to society’s expectation that we endlessly care-take everyone around us - it needed to be grounded in nourishing our own nervous systems and determining what is uniquely ours to do.
-I realized that that had to apply to me, too, of course.
+When I launched the 2024 Election Year Support Group for white women, I knew that - as females, prone to society’s expectation that we endlessly care-take everyone around us - it needed to be grounded in nourishing our own nervous systems and determining what was uniquely ours to do.
+I realized that that had to apply to me, too.

-For a long time now my partner and I have dreamed of going to Europe together but the pandemic, the climate crisis, and other responsibilities have kept us from doing anything about it until now.
-Crazy as it may sound, we have decided to spend a year abroad, living and working remotely from Europe.
+For a long time my partner and I had dreamed of visiting Europe together, but the pandemic, the climate crisis, and other responsibilities had kept us from acting on it.
+Crazy as it may sound, we decided to spend May of 2024-May of 2025 abroad, living and working remotely.
 Wild.

-The work I think we’re being called to do this year is bigger, wilder, more complex and alive than simply out-organizing our political opponents, though we’ve *also* got to do that.
-We’re being invited to let Spring’s energy be a regeneration of our very love of life, our wildest hopes, and yes, even our foolishly large visions for what’s possible.
-Tinkering around the edges won’t do.
-There’s a challenge, implicit in this year’s elections, to admit the ways we’ve become jaded in our thinking and to reclaim the beauty of our right to vote, and its radical promise.
-I already see people using the Democratic Primaries as a way to creatively push for a ceasefire.
-There are so many ways to act powerfully this year.
-What paths do you feel beckoning to you?
+The truth is, I think we’re being called to do work that is bigger, wilder, more complex and alive than simply out-organizing our political opponents, though we’ve *also* got to learn how to do that.
+We’re being invited to regenerate our very love of life, our wildest hopes, and yes, even our “foolishly” large visions for what’s possible.
+Tinkering around the edges of this morally bankrupt system simply will not do.
+It’s time to face the ways we’ve become jaded in our thinking; to reclaim the beauty of our right to vote, and, more than that; its radical promise.
+There are so many ways to act powerfully.
+What path do you feel beckoning to you?

-I’m inspired by the All By April movement which is bent on making sure the nonprofits that fight for us to have a functioning democracy receive the funding they need in time to do their work most effectively.
+I remain inspired by the All By April movement which is bent on making sure that nonprofits which fight for us to have a functioning democracy receive the funding they need in time to do their work most effectively each election cycle.
 One of them writes, “Many donors do not realize that supporting democracy in an election year requires donations by the spring, not the summer or fall.”
-So I will be making my election-related donations by the end of April, and I will be fundraising from others in my community, asking them to do it with me.
+So I make my election-related donations by the end of April, and I fundraise from others in my community, asking them to do the same.

-There’s a particular kind of gold that resides at the intersection between our oppression as women, and our privilege as white people that I think we get to learn how to leverage this year.
-You could even call it “Fool’s Gold,” AKA Pyrite: a substance that is common, widely distributed, and useful for sparking fires.
-What if we white women really rose to the challenge this year and helped to start little fires of funding everywhere for the grassroots organizers who are ready to win governing power that can be responsive to our movement’s visions?
+For white women like me, there’s a particular kind of gold that resides at the intersection of where our oppression and privilege meet that I want us to learn to leverage responsibly.
+You could even call it “Fool’s Gold,” also known as Pyrite: “a substance that is common, widely distributed, and useful for sparking fires.”
+What if white women really rose to this challenge and helped to start little fires of funding everywhere to benefit the grassroots organizers working to win a governing power?
+What if our movement’s visions really came to pass?

 The Fool lifts his chin and gazes upward.
 Risking foolishness beneath a bright sun, with a lightness of step, he approaches a precipice he may just fall into.
 He is hopeful: more interested in potential than guarantees.
 With a white rose of innocence in his hand, and a small bag slung over his shoulder, he expresses a pared-down sense of enoughness, and a willingness to GO.
 A little white dog plays at his feet, up for the challenge, excited to accompany him, wherever they are headed, together.